Scary books are a terrifyingly good way to enjoy Halloween.

-American Psycho by Bret Easton Ellis (affiliate link)
+American Psycho by Bret Easton Ellis (paid link)

 The book is told from the first-person perspective of Patrick Bateman, a young, rich, handsome investment banker who kills women on the side.

-In the town of Ludlow, Maine, there lies a cemetary where people’s pets are buried.
+There’s a cemetery in Ludlow, Maine, where people bury their pets.
 But after Dr. Louis Creed and his family arrive in town, Creed learns there is more evil than meets the eye.

 The first Pet Sematary film came out in 1989.
 A second movie was released in 1992.

-And now, a remake of the original movie is scheduled to be released in April 2019.
+A remake of the original movie came out in April 2019.
 Watch the film’s trailer below.

-“Blindness” is a scary book because it illustrates our ability to violate another person.
+Blindness is on this list of scary books because it illustrates our ability to violate others.

 The count is a vampire who moves from Transylvania to England in search of blood.
 But the vampire-hunting Professor Abraham van Helsing has other plans in mind.

-In fact, Stoker’s great-grandnephew, Dacre Stoker, used that name for a book he published in 2009 as a sequel to “Dracula.”
+Dracula first hit bookshelves in 1897.
+Its original title was, The Un-Dead.
+In fact, Stoker’s great-grandnephew, Dacre Stoker, used that name for a book he published in 2009 as a sequel to Dracula.

-Lord of the Flies by William Golding (affiliate link)
+Lord of the Flies by William Golding (paid link)

 A group of boys find themselves on an uninhabited island after surviving a plane crash.